Code of Conduct for Open Data Science Events

 This code of conduct is based, in part, on the Citizen Code of Conduct.
 By attending an ODSC conference, meetup, workshop, virtual conference, bootcamp, or any other event as a speaker, sponsor, volunteer, or attendee, you agree to abide by this code of conduct, and to cooperate with organizers who help enforce it.

 “ODSC is dedicated to providing a harassment-free experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
 We do not tolerate harassment of event participants in any form.
-Sexual language and imagery is not appropriate for any venue, including talks.
+Sexual language and imagery is not appropriate for any venue, including talks or virtual conference spaces.
 Participants violating these rules may be sanctioned or expelled from the event without a refund at the discretion of the event organizers.”

 As part of the global data science community, we value inclusivity, diversity, freedom of expression, and fairness in the pursuit of knowledge and learning.
 Every participant deserves to be treated with respect and dignity and not be discriminated against on the basis of race, religion, disability, country of residence, nationality, age, gender, gender identity, sexual orientation, veteran status, physical appearance, body size or any other characterization protected by anti-discrimination laws.